liufan-cd/theme-blog-main/content/_index.md

         style: 'text-align: justify; font-size: 0.8em;'
   - block: collection
     content:
+      title: Section 1
+      subtitle: A subtitle
+      text: Add any **markdown** formatted content here - text
       filters:
         folders:
           - blog
     design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
+      # Choose your content listing view - here we use the `showcase` view
+      view: showcase
+      # For the Showcase view, do you want to flip alternate rows?
+      flip_alt_rows: true
       spacing:
         padding: ['3rem', 0, '6rem', 0]
 ---